StevenMaude/bbc-radio-tracklisting-downloader/README.md

 Licensed under GPL v3 (see COPYING).
 ***

-**This branch tries to add a lyrics tag containing the tracklisting to the relevant audio file that has been downloaded with `get_iplayer`.
-If it fails to find an appropriate audio file, it falls back to creating a text file.**
+**This branch tries to add a lyrics tag containing the tracklisting to the relevant audio file that has been downloaded with `get_iplayer`.**

 Uses code from [beets](https://github.com/sampsyo/beets) by Adrian Sampson.

 ### Usage examples
 Run `bbc_tracklist.py` from the command line.
 The required argument is the BBC programme id, the 8 characters that are found at the end of iPlayer URLs such as:`http://www.bbc.co.uk/iplayer/episode/<programme id>/<programme name>` or programme information URLs such as: `http://www.bbc.co.uk/programmes/<programme id>`.

-Optional arguments are `<directory>` and `<filename>`.
+Optional arguments are `<directory>` and `<filename prefix>`.
 If either of these are omitted, output will be to the current path.

-The output is a text file named `<pid>.txt` of the format:
+The script generates a string of the format:

 `Programme title`
 `Programme broadcast date`